 What is Wellness?
 Here are a Couple of Definitions:

 - The World Health Organization of the United Nations tells us that wellness is living an optimal life, beyond merely being free of disease or infirmity.

 - According to Simon Fraser University in BC, “Wellness is an active, lifelong process of becoming aware of your choices and making decisions that will help you to live a more balanced and fulfilling life.”

 And there are lots of choices and decisions to make.
 Typically, the wellness experts talk about “dimensions” of wellness, or specific areas in life that we have to attend to.
 Most wellness experts include emotional wellness, physical wellness, occupational wellness, and social wellness.
 Others, who are more enthusiastic, add financial wellness, environmental wellness, intellectual wellness, and spiritual wellness.

 Recommendations to achieve wellness tell us to pay attention to our diet, exercise, make room in the day for relaxation (often mindfulness meditation), learn some coping skills to deal with irritating people or to work through a loss, take a vacation or a mental health day, be open to feedback at work, be optimistic, and find our purpose in life.

 It’s obvious that those suffering from addictions pay almost no attention to wellness.
 Poor diet, disrupted sleep, physical ailments, depression, poor self-awareness, lack of life goals, and dozens of other problems do not lead to a balanced and fulfilling life.

 It’s no surprise that some addiction treatment programs offer wellness as a way to overcome chronic drug use.
 Is wellness the answer to addiction?
-According to the wellness experts, eating right, exercising, developing an optimistic attitude, and the rest should work for those pursuing recovery.
+According to wellness experts, eating right, exercising, developing an optimistic attitude, and the rest should work for those pursuing recovery.
 In this online program, we’ll examine wellness and how it might help.